kat-ar/snakeGame/README.md

 ## Functionalities
 * Added:
-  - Start (and restart) a game on key press
+  - Main menu of sorts: Start (and restart) a game on key press
+  - Display live score
+  - Display current high score
 * Currently I'm working on:
-  - Display live score
+  - Scoreboard (high scores and nickname)
 * Yet to be added:
-  - Scoreboard (for current session)
+  - Improve movements (pressing right-key disabled when snake is moving left etc)
+  - Choosing snake colour

 ## Technologies
 Project is created with